3Cs model

-The 3Cs Model is an industry model, which offers a strategic look at the factors needed for success.
+The 3Cs Model is an industry model which offers a strategic look at three factors needed for success.
 It was developed by Japanese organizational theorist Kenichi Ohmae.

+Overview

-The 3Cs model points out that a strategist should focus on three key factors for success.
+The 3Cs model points out that a business strategist should focus on three key factors for success.
 In the construction of a business strategy, three main elements must be taken into account: